jic-dtool/dtool-s3/README.rst

 - Copy datasets to and from S3 object storage
 - List all the datasets in a S3 bucket
 - Create datasets directly in S3
+- Generate presigned URLs for secure, time-limited access to datasets

 Installation
 ------------